 In addition, all students are expected to meet with the Warden once a year to discuss progress and raise any issues they may have.
 These meetings are called the Warden’s Graduate Consultations.
 The Warden’s Personal Assistant emails students with the dates of these meetings.

 The GCR Vice Presidents for Welfare oversee a team that can help with issues relating to disability, childcare, equal opportunities, accommodation, financial hardship, and physical and psychological health of the student body.

 Peer Supporters are current St Antony's students who work with the GCR welfare team.
 Peer Supporters are available informally for any fellow Antonian to speak about anything that is concerning you, be it stress, personal difficulties or just a need to get things off your chest.
 All Peer Supporters have been trained to listen effectively, communicate sensitively, respect boundaries and above all, maintain confidentiality.

 Email: Friederike Haberstroh, Peer Support Lead.

 The University has a professionally staffed confidential Student Counselling Service for assistance with personal, emotional, social and academic problems.
 The Service is available free to all matriculated students.
-It can take a while to get an appointment; if you have an urgent need to speak with a counsellor, please contact the College Registrar who is sometimes able to expedite a first meeting.
+It can take a while to get an appointment; if you have an urgent need to speak with a counsellor, please contact the College Registrar.

 The Counselling Service website has excellent resources for students experiencing difficulties as well as for those supporting other students.